yitaozh/yitaozh.github.io/source/_posts/1888-Minimum-Number-of-Flips-to-Make-the-Binary-String-Alternating.md

                 // if cur_head != next_head, then no need to change cur
                 if (cur_head == next_head) {
                     cur = n - 1 - cur;
-                    prev ^= 1;
+                    // I forget this step the first time prev ^= 1;
                 }
             }